Luke06/WatsonML-CNN4HandwrittenNum/README.md

 ![alt text](images/ModelFlow6.png "COS")

-Alternatively you can use another simplier CNN (convolutional Neural network) using only one convolution.
+Alternatively you can use another simpler CNN (convolutional Neural network) using only one convolution.
 To do so process as above but use the file called MNIST-SINGLE-CNN.nnd